-Al Batinah is an expansive coastal area running parallel to the magnificent Hajar mountain range.
-It is home to many beautiful wadis and villages, like Wadi Mistal and Wakan Village, and attractions such as Nakhl Fort and the hot springs of Ain Al Thowara.
+Al Batinah is an expansive coastal area running parallel to the magnificent Hajar Mountain range in north-eastern Oman.
+It is home to many beautiful wadis and villages, such as Wadi Mistal and Wakan Village, and attractions such as Nakhal Fort and the hot springs of Ain Al Thowara.

-Dotted with historic sights and breath-taking sceneries, Al Batinah is considered the green belt of Oman, with most local produce harvested on plantations in the area.
-Coastal towns are known for their fishery and endless beaches.
+Dotted with historic sights and breath-taking scenery, Al Batinah is considered the green belt of Oman with most of the country’s fresh produce harvested on plantations in the area.
+Coastal towns are known for their fisheries and endless sandy beaches.

-Sohar, Oman’s capital city in ancient times, is located in this region and rumored to be the hometown of Sindbad the Sailor (of 1001 Nights fame).
-Today, the city is one of the largest in the Sultanate, housing one of the region’s largest ports and a lot of the Sultanate’s main industries.
+Sohar, Oman’s capital city in ancient times, is located in this region and rumoured to be the hometown of the legendary Sindbad the Sailor.
+Today, the city is one of the largest in the Sultanate, housing one of the region’s largest ports and many of the country’s main industries.

 PLACES TO SEE

-Dating back to pre-Islamic times, Nakhl Fort is one of the most well-known forts in Oman.
-Built on the top of a large rock, the fort has undergone many improvements over the centuries and today welcomes visitors looking to experience its panoramic views of Nakhl village and historic artefacts collection.
+Dating back to pre-Islamic times, Nakhal Fort is one of the most well-known forts in Oman.
+Built on the top of a large rock, the fort has undergone many improvements over the centuries and today welcomes visitors looking to enjoy panoramic views of Nakhal village and the historic artefacts collection housed within the museum.

 Wakan Village – Wadi Mistal